syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 ## Limitations

-We have limitation in exporting the image with HTML and Native node.So,Syncfusion  Essential PDF library is used, which supports HTML Content to Image conversion by using the advanced Qt WebKit rendering engine.You can refer the following KB link for more details.
+We have a limitation in exporting the image with HTML and Native node.So,Syncfusion  Essential PDF library is used, which supports HTML Content to Image conversion by using the advanced Qt WebKit rendering engine.You can refer to the following KB link for more details.
 [`https://www.syncfusion.com/kb/13298/how-to-print-or-export-the-html-and-native-node-into-image-format`]